 It is notable that the M10 offers wifi support, while the S Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the S Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007.
+Both the M10 and the S Typ 006 have been discontinued, but can regularly be found used on ebay.
+The S Typ 006 was replaced by the Leica S Typ 007, while the M10 was followed by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is the Leica M10 better than the Leica S Typ 006 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.